-This substantial property valuation growth offers the opportunity to reduce the mill rate while still generating significantly more property tax.
-As such, for the FY24 budget, the Finance Department has calculated a mill rate of 10.28 mills, which generates only enough property tax to pay CBJ general government costs after consideration of a \$1 million lapse.
-At this mill levy, total property tax is forecast to be \$65.3 million, including debt service.
-This is an increase of \$5.9 million over FY23, or 10% property tax growth.
-During the budget process, the Finance Department will present a new Mill Rate Sensitivity graph-which represents the taxes generated and the resulting surplus or deficit at various mill rates.
-The Assembly will be able to use this tool to decide on a mill rate that pays for all budgeted expenditures while keeping the mill rate as low as possible.
-A lower-than-typical mill rate would give future Assemblies the ability to raise the mill rate to offset a potential decline in home values.
+This substantial property valuation growth allowed the Assembly to reduce the mill rate while still generating significantly more property tax.
+As such, for the FY24 budget, the Assembly voted to decrease the mill rate to 10.16 mills, which resulted in a \$1.1 million recurring operating deficit after consideration of a \$1.0 million lapse.
+At this mill levy, total property tax is forecast to be \$64.5 million, including debt service.
+This is an increase of \$5.1 million over FY23, or 8.7% property tax growth.
+A lower-than-typical mill rate gives future Assemblies the ability to raise the mill rate to offset a potential decline in home values.

-Sales Tax is forecast to be \$65.4 million for FY24, an increase of \$9.7 million over the FY23 budget but just \$3.1 million higher than the most recent FY23 forecast.
+Sales Tax is forecast to be \$65.4 million for FY24, an increase of \$9.7 million over the FY23 budget but just \$3.8 million higher than the most recent FY23 forecast.
 This will be the largest annual sales tax return in CBJ history.
 This tax forecast is considerable, but it is rational given the substantial impact of inflation, Juneau's economic recovery, new revenue from remote sales tax collection (now nearing \$4.0 million alone), and new sales taxes collected aboard cruise ships.

 Likewise, hotel-bed tax is forecast to exceed pre-pandemic levels at \$3.42 million in FY24.
 This forecast may also seem aggressive, but hotel tax returns continue to be considerably higher than in previous years.
 Notably, CBJ received approximately \$1.36 million of bed tax in the first quarter (just three months) of FY23.
 That far exceeded any prior quarter of CBJ's history by more than 30%.
 Also of note, the second quarter of FY23 exceeds \$460,000-a bumper return for a quarter that is typically the slowest of the year.
 These big returns are the result of many factors: rate increase from 7% to 9%, cost inflation, strong demand, and low supply.
 These recent quarters reinforce other strong indications that hotel-bed tax returns will be their strongest ever in FY24.